 Hello, my name is Marjolein van de Donk.
-I have worked for years in the fashion industry as a designer and a graphic designer for large and small brands.
-I have been privileged to have had the chance to do a Masters degree at the London College of Fashion, one of worlds most esteemed fashion schools.
+I have worked for years in the fashion industry as a designer for large and small brands.
+I have been privileged to do a Masters degree at the London College of Fashion, one of worlds most esteemed fashion schools.

-While experiencing these amazing opportunities I always felt a bit out of place.
-I put in extra hours to please employers as well as fashion teachers, but it never really felt right.
+While experiencing these amazing opportunities it never really felt right.
 The feedback from fashion teachers is like what you see on TV.
 Harsh, not holding back and with little empathy for their students.
-I remember being unable to express my disagreement with the teachers verdict.
+I remember being unable to express my disagreement with the teachers verdict one particular time.

-In school I tried to figure out what teachers wanted from me and do just that, there was no other way to make it through the end of the course.
-I remember when I was in school, still in my bachelor years, I took my ideas for fashion designs to a meeting with a teacher.
-I had worked on those design-drawings for days, and was a bit scared to meet with the teacher as drawing is such a personal thing to do.
+When I was in school, still in my bachelor years, I took my ideas for fashion designs to a meeting with a few teachers.
+I had worked on those design-drawings for days, and was a bit scared to do the presentation.
+I had plenty of experience making clothes, not so much drawing them.
 Now I had to show them to my teacher and they probably had comments.

 After I had put my drawings down on the big white table I put down small patches of fabric next to them.
 Those patches are for fabric reference.
 They show the judging party what fabrics the individual garments are supposed to be made of.
-The drawings weren’t the problem, the swatches were.
+Something unexpected to me happened, the drawings weren’t the problem, the swatches were.

 Apparently I had made a mistake.
-The fabrics I had were in expensive and, according to them, bad quality.
+The fabrics I had were inexpensive and according to them, bad quality.
 They told me to do it again.
-I had to go to special stores, preferably all around the country, to get “special fabrics” and not this stuff.
-I had to completely change my approach on how to source for my fabrics.
+I had to go to the store, preferably all around the country, to get “special fabrics” and not this stuff.
+I had to completely change my design approach.